 Maybe you have heard a lot of people saying Greg is just a good marketer and that his courses are just overhyped crap.

-If any of these situations or something similar applies to you, then you have come to the right place!
+If any of these situations apply to you (or something similar), then you have come to the right place!